 And after shooting pictures for this tutorial, I made bread with all three varieties and what do you know?
 I think it was the best bread I’ve ever made.
 So, basically, experiment with the type of wheat you prefer – it will vary widely among every person.

-Currently, I am buying it from a local, organic mill near my home (I know, can you believe I moved to the middle of nowhere with an organic grain mill within 40 minutes?
+When I lived in Northern Minnesota, I bought it from a local, organic mill near my home (I know, can you believe I moved to the middle of nowhere with an organic grain mill within 40 minutes?
 Awesome).
 They do provide shipping if you are interested in checking out their site, but I have to imagine shipping costs are pretty steep since wheat isn’t exactly feather light.

 There are many, many online sources for wheat, but be aware that shipping costs can run high, so it might be best to check your local resources first.
 Here are a few online resources (I am not affiliated with any of these but have bought various products from all of them in the past with great results):